 By Matthew Ehret

-Much has been written on this topic and it is not my intention to talk about “bioweaponry” in this venue, but rather a lesser understood, yet infinitely more important aspect of Montagnier’s claims which have fallen under the radar of too many analysts and citizens.
+It is this lesser understood, yet infinitely more important aspect of Montagnier’s contribution to human knowledge which have fallen under the radar of too many analysts and citizens, which I believe he would want to be remembered by.

 What is Optical Biophysics and What did Montagnier Discover?